 Exactly.
 At the end of the day, people take the BIOHM Gut Test for two reasons:

 1) To know what’s going on in their gut, and

 2) To understand what they can do to improve it.

-That’s exactly what we’ve designed the BIOHM Gut Report to do.
+That’s exactly what we’ve designed the BIOHM Gut Test to do.

 This has been really helpful!
 Last question.
-How is the BIOHM Gut Report different to other tests?
+How is the BIOHM Gut Test different to other tests?

 My favorite question!
 We differ in four simple ways:

 - We analyze both bacteria and fungi in the gut.
 Most tests analyze just bacteria.

 - We give you results and actionable insights to optimize your gut.
 Most tests just give you the results.